 Frank Lloyd Wright

-Kentuck Knob’s construction materials of native sandstone and tidewater red cypress blend naturally with the surroundings.
-The fully functional kitchen is the architectural core of the home.
-Its walls of stone not only anchor the two wings of the house but they also rise to penetrate the horizontal line of the copper roof.
-Stretching to the east, just beyond the back terrace, is a breathtaking panorama of the Youghiogheny River Gorge and the beautiful Laurel Highlands mountains that surround it.
+Kentuck Knob is constructed of native sandstone and red cypress from North Carolina that blend naturally with the surroundings.
+The fully functioning kitchen is the architectural core of the home.
+The walls of stone not only anchor the two wings of the house but they also rise to meet the horizontal line of the copper roof.
+Just beyond the back patio is a breathtaking panorama of the Youghiogheny River Gorge and the beautiful Laurel Highlands.

 Kentuck Knob represents a refinement of the many principles of organic architecture Mr. Wright explored throughout his long career.
 Today, the interior reflects the taste and personalities of the current owners, Hayat and Peter Palumbo, who are committed to preserve and maintain the house for the enjoyment of all those who, like them, share a deep admiration for Frank Lloyd Wright’s genius.